Skip to Content

 For a four-stroke engine, go with gasoline with an octane rating of 87 or more.
 The fuel should be fresh and unleaded.

-You can use the same gas in a two-stroke engine, but it’s recommended to add two-cycle engine oil.
+You can use the same gas in a two-stroke engine, but adding two-cycle engine oil is recommended.

 How to Fill Gas?